Late effects of pelvic radiotherapy

 -

 Radiotherapy can also cause scarring (fibrosis) in the large bowel.
-This can make the bowel narrower, thicker and less flexible.
-Waste passes through it more quickly than before.
-Stools (poo) may be softer and looser, or liquid.
+This can make it narrower, thicker and less flexible.
+Waste will pass through it more quickly than before.
+Stool (poo) may be softer and looser, or liquid (diarrhoea).
 The rectum may not be able to hold as much stool.
-You may go to the toilet more often and need to go more urgently.
+You may need to go to the toilet more often and more urgently.

 -